RodrigoGama1902/falling-sand-simulation/readme.md

 # Falling Sand Simulation

-The Falling Sand Simulation is a C++ project that implements a visually interactive simulation using the SDL2 library.
-The simulation allows users to interact with various elements such as sand, water, honey, and concrete, creating dynamic and realistic behaviors.
+The Falling Sand Simulation is a C++ project that uses the SDL2 library to implement an interactive simulation.
+It incorporates cellular automata principles to model the behavior of particles such as sand, water, honey, and concrete.
+Users can observe and interact with these particles, creating dynamic and realistic behaviors.
+This simulation provides an immersive and educational experience, allowing users to explore the interactions of particles in a virtual environment.

 <div align="center">
   <img src="docs/main.gif" alt="Main">